IULATERM-TRL-UPF/ParlaMint_ES-CT/README.md

 # ParlaMint Spanish Catalan

 This is the repository of the ParlaMint project for Spanish and Catalan.
+This repository contains the Python code for processing Parliament 2022 documents.
 Here you can find the different scripts you need to get .ana and xml files.
+Our Python code offers two functionalities:

+Corpus Statistics (-a s): This mode analyzes the corpus and provides statistics on the number of tokens in each language (Spanish, Catalan, and others).
+Document Processing (-a p): This mode processes DOCX files and converts them to XML and ANA files.
+It also attempts to fix date formatting issues in the resulting XML files.

 ## Installation